do-i-know-it/YggdrAshill.Heimdallr/README.md

 # YggdrAshill.Heimdallr: a diagnostic system framework

+Heimdallr defines how to

+- monitor
+- display
+- alert
+- record

+status of applications for mainly XR (VR/AR/MR).
 This framework is able to isolate definitions from implementations for specific platforms.

 - ex) [Unity](https://unity.com/ja)